 You can set up a dedicated Valheim server, too, so you can play online with up to nine other people in PvE.
 From defending your base against trolls to taming boars and brewing beer – Valheim is a beautiful journey, and still receives updates with a planned Valheim roadmap and plans to add new bosses, biomes, and items.

-Monster Hunter Rise Sunbreak is the latest game in the series, where players team up to fight formidable wildlife.
-Compared to the previous game in the series, Monster Hunter Rise and its Sunbreak expansion emphasise fun above all else, with otherwise slower weapons becoming practically viable thanks to the Wirebugs.
+Monster Hunter Rise Sunbreak is a huge expansion for the latest Monster Hunter game, where players team up to fight formidable wildlife.
+Compared to the previous game in the series, Monster Hunter Rise and its Sunbreak expansion emphasize fun above all else, leading to our glowing Monster Hunter Rise review, with otherwise slower weapons becoming practically viable thanks to the Wirebugs.

 Few games match the silliness of Rise, and the emphasis on using field items make it more fun than Monster Hunter World, as you’re always contributing to the hunt.
 You can lure another monster to fight your target with Stinkminks or use Marionette Spiders to slam your quarry into walls and knock them down.
 Provided you can get a hunting party together, you’re in for a treat.

 Those are our picks of the best co-op games.
-2022 is going to be graced by some of the best upcoming PC games in recent memory, so to make the wait a little easier, embrace camaraderie, and pair together with a pal for the co-op treats above.
-Remember this, though: when it comes to solving complex robotic puzzles or shooting swarms of rat men, there truly is no ‘I’ in team.
-If you’ve had enough teamwork for the time being, why not try one of the best social deduction games like Among Us – where you only have to pretend to co-operate.
+2023 is going to be graced by some of the best upcoming PC games in recent memory, so to make the wait a little easier, embrace camaraderie, and pair together with a pal for the co-op treats above.
+Remember this, though: when it comes to solving complex robotic puzzles or shooting swarms of rat-men, there truly is no ‘I’ in the team.
+If you’ve had enough teamwork for the time being, why not try one of the best social deduction games like Among Us – where you only have to pretend to cooperate.